Jack Dreyer: The Maytag is Better Than Ever

 But, that’s when things started to slow down.
 Then they came to a complete stop.

 The next year, in 2019, his Sophomore season, he had a shoulder injury and missed almost the entire season.
-Then, 2020 got canceled due to Covid, and, in 2021 he had Tommy John Surgery and missed the entire season.
+Then, 2020 got canceled due to Covid, and, in 2021 he had Tommy John Surgery and missed the season.

 So, in reality, he got to pitch as a Freshman at Iowa, then only pitched 29 innings in the next 3 years.